simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-01-20
+<br />**Title of the image:**  Comet ATLAS Rounds the Sun
+<br />**Description for the image:**  Why does Comet ATLAS have such colorful tails?
+Last week Comet C/2024 G3 (ATLAS) passed its closest to the Sun -- well inside the orbit of Mercury -- and brightened dramatically.
+Unfortunately, the comet was then so angularly near the Sun that it was very hard for humans to see.
+But NASA's SOHO spacecraft saw it.
+Pictured is a SOHO (LASCO C3) image of Comet ATLAS that is a composite of several different color filters.
+Of the several tails visible, the central white tails are likely made of dust and just reflecting back sunlight.
+The red, blue, and green tails are likely ion tails with their colors dominated by light emitted by specific gases that were ejected from the comet and energized by the Sun.
+Currently, Comet ATLAS is showing long tails in southern skies but fading as it moves out of the inner Solar System.
+Growing Gallery: Comet ATLAS (G3)
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/CometG3Perihelion_SohoLigustri_960.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).